tunnox-net/tunnox-core/README.md

 # tunnox-core

-High-performance multi-protocol tunnel/relay/proxy core library supporting TCP, WebSocket, UDP, and QUIC.
-Unified business logic entry, easy to extend.
+High-performance multi-protocol tunnel/relay/proxy core library for cloud-native and edge scenarios.
+Supports TCP, WebSocket, UDP, and QUIC.
+Unified business logic, easy extensibility, and robust resource management.

 ## Features

 - 🚀 **Multi-protocol support**: TCP, WebSocket, UDP, QUIC
-- 🧩 **Unified interface**: All protocol adapters implement the Adapter interface, business logic is handled by ConnectionSession
+- 🧩 **Unified Adapter interface**: All protocol adapters implement the `Adapter` interface
+- 🏗️ **Manager**: Unified registration/start/stop for all adapters
+- 🧠 **ConnectionSession**: Centralized business logic (in development)
 - 🔒 **Thread-safe**: All connections and streams are concurrency-safe
 - 🔄 **Easy extensibility**: Add new protocols by implementing the Adapter interface
-- 📦 **Rich examples and docs**: See the docs/ directory
+- 📦 **Rich examples and docs**: See the `docs/` directory

 ## Quick Start